Lisa J. Merlo Ph.D., M.P.E.

 Gainesville, FL 32610-0256

-Research Area: Dr. Merlo’s research is concerned with psychosocial factors related to addiction and recovery.
+Research Area: Dr. Merlo’s research is concerned with psychosocial factors related to the prevention and treatment of addiction and the promotion of recovery.

 2000: B.A., Transylvania University, Lexington, KY (Psychology, Spanish and Drama)

 2002: M.A., Wayne State University, Detroit MI (Psychology)

 2005-2007: Postdoctoral Fellowship, University of Florida (Clinical Child/Adolescent and Pediatric Psychology)